Order of Visit: High Point #27

 Accessibility: This drive-up high point is suitable for any ability level.

 Bonus: If you’re making your way to Woodall Mountain, then chances are, you either came from Memphis, TN (120 miles west) or Huntsville, AL (100 miles east).
-Both of these cities have some fantastic museums that are definitely worth the stop if you have time.
-Two of my favorites are the National Civil Rights Museum (in downtown Memphis), US Space and Rocket Center (in Huntsville).
-And if you’re looking for more of an outdoor learning experience, the Shiloh Battlefield and National Military Park is about 30 miles to the north
+Both of these cities have some fantastic museums that are worth the stop if you have time.
+Two of my favorites are the National Civil Rights Museum (in downtown Memphis) and the US Space and Rocket Center (in Huntsville).
+But if you’re looking for more of an outdoor learning experience, the Shiloh Battlefield and National Military Park is also just about 30 miles to the north of the high point.

 Resources: